 - Use an app

 You don’t have to go this alone.
+If you are using email marketing software for managing your email marketing campaigns, you can set it up to manage your emails while you are away, or you can just keep things simple with Gmail.
 Google Inbox does a good job of identifying important emails and automatically presents those front and center.
 To get the most out of Google Inbox you’ll want to start using it a few weeks before your trip so it can learn what’s important and what can wait.

 To deal with the underlying problem of too many e-mails, introduce a task-management app to your team, such as Weekdone.
 This will allow your team to post updates on projects, assign tasks, and make requests all in one place, thereby eliminating the need for dozens of emails.
 There’s even a specific place for you and your team to enter problems that would otherwise come directly to your inbox.
 Check Weekdone once a day to get a quick overview of what’s going on, giving you peace of mind.

 Create a signal for your team to use if they have an urgent matter that absolutely requires your attention.
 For example, a text message with a single word from someone on your team can indicates that you need to check your e-mail.
 This method keeps you from compulsively checking your e-mail, and gives comfort to both you and your team.